mmb-carb/ESTA/docs/DEVELOPERS.md

             super(RushHour, self).__init__(config, directory)
             self.regions = self.config.parse_regions('Regions', 'regions')

-Note that `parse_regions` is a custome ESTA method built into the `CustomParser` class in `src.core.custom_parser.py`.
-Also note that if the config file has a list of regions defined like `1..58`, this will generate a list of counties from 1 to 58, inclusive.
+Note that `parse_regions` is a custom method built into the `CustomParser` class in `src.core.custom_parser.py`.
+This method also allows for a region list like `1..58` to generate a list of numbers from 1 to 58, inclusive.
 Otherwise, it is just a space-separated list.

 All that is left is do the actual work of creating the temporal surrogates.